Skip to content

 Publish Configuration

-Now we need to publish the configuration files by running this pool command
+Now we need to publish the configuration files by running this pool command.
+This step is optional, as Doppar can automatically fetch configuration details on demand directly from the vendor package whenever needed.

 bash